AMSDavis/cadl/packages/cadl-autorest/README.md

 ### Via Autorest

-AutoRest provide a plugin that will directly take Cadl as input.
+AutoRest provides a plugin that will directly take Cadl as input.
 Make sure to use `Autorest Core >=3.6.0`

 ```bash
 autorest --cadl --input-file=./main.cadl